xtclang/xvm/javatools_launcher/README.md

 The solution is a single native executable (one per hardware/OS combination, e.g. `macos_launcher`) that can then be copied to as many different command names as necessary (e.g. `xtc` for the compiler, and `xec` for the runtime).
-When executed, each command executable (which is an identical copy of the original (or on Linux or UNIX, a symbolic link to the executable is supported as well) uses the OS to determine its own name (e.g. "xtc" or "xec"), and passes that name to a Java utility inside of the `javatools.jar` file, along with all of the command line parameters.
+When executed, each command executable (which is an identical copy of the original, or on Linux or UNIX, a symbolic link to the executable is supported as well) uses the OS to determine its own name (e.g. "xtc" or "xec"), and passes that name to a Java utility inside of the `javatools.jar` file, along with all of the command line parameters.